synacktiv/bip/README.md

 ## Overview

 This overview has for goal to show how the most usual operations can be done, it is far from being complete.
+All functions and objects in Bip are documented using doc string so just use `help(BipClass)` and `help(obj.bipmethod)` for getting the doc in your shell.

 ### Base